 One of the best programs is STA Travel’s international travel insurance.
 It’s open to teachers, students and any travelers between the ages of 12-25.
 Regular travelers can also take advantage of annual plans that are more cost effective.

 DON’T FORGET TO CHECK: Whether your current health plan covers any type of international care.
 Some plans may cover things like emergency services.
-If that’s the case you can use specialty products like evacuation insurance to fill in the gaps.
+If that’s the case you can use speciality products like evacuation insurance to fill in the gaps.

 Are you planning a long-term trip by vehicle?
 Maybe an international trek from Canada down to South America?
 Well then, you may need to increase your auto insurance.

-The last thing any traveler wants is to get into an auto accident in a country where they don’t know the regulations, aren’t fluent and don’t have adequate insurance.
+The last thing any traveller wants is to get into an auto accident in a country where they don’t know the regulations, aren’t fluent and don’t have adequate insurance.
 Getting behind the wheel in another country comes with new requirements, risks and liabilities.
 That’s why most auto insurance plans only cover driving in your home country.

 Luckily, you can get extended auto insurance that’s added on to your standard policy.
 You could also get coverage through a rental company if you’re renting a vehicle.
 One last place to check is your credit card company.
 Some companies will cover the insurance costs if you use their credit card to purchase the rental vehicle.